iretiola-007/Kyvera/README.md

 - More built-in functions
 - Expanded multi-language support
 - Improved error handling
-- String support (*currently NovaScript only supports numbers*)
+- String support (*currently Kyvera only supports numbers*)

 ---

 ## 📝 Note
-This README will be updated as NovaScript evolves and new features are added.
+This README will be updated as Kyvera evolves and new features are added.
-Thank you for using NovaScript.
+Thank you for using Kyvera.

 If you find this project interesting, consider starring the repository.